 Award winning audio storyteller, radio documentary and podcast producer.
-I make audio features and documentaries on a range of subjects including religion and ethics, social history, health and social issues, culture, design, food.
+I make audio features and documentaries on a range of subjects including social history, health and social issues, religion and spirituality, culture, design, food.

 Too many Asians?
 Radio Documentary, Earshot on ABC RN (The Australian Broadcasting Corporation) November, 2017